A demonstration of volume-intersect ambient occlusion

 Volume-intersect Ambient Occlusion

-While creating a new environment for Impaler, I devised a new way to approximate ambient occlusion.
-The result is computationally cheap, pleasing to the eye, and builds off ideas from my last post.
-It works by comparing the volume of a cube with the volume shared between the cube and environment (intersection of the cube and environment).
+While creating a new environment for Impaler, I devised a new method to approximate ambient occlusion on a grid-based map.
+The result is computationally cheap, pleasing to the eye, and builds on ideas from my last post.
+It works by comparing the volume of a cube with the volume shared between the cube and the environment (i.e., their intersection).
 The ratio between the two volumes is then used as an occlusion factor.

 Quick refresher: Ambient occlusion is a technique for applying self-shadowing to environments and objects.